This article was reviewed by the YOUCANIC editorial team.

 The most common symptoms indicating failure of the ABC system include a warning on the dashboard and

-- ABC operates ok when cold; error messages appear after the car has warmed up.
+ABC operates okay when cold; error messages appear after the car has warmed up.

 Driving with the ABC warning message is not recommended, especially if the warning is RED.
-If the error message is white, you should drive home or to the nearest auto repair shop carefully.
+If the error message is white, you should carefully drive home or to the nearest auto repair shop.

 “ABC Drive Carefully” or “ABC Visit Workshop”

-If you notice an ABC warning message on the dashboard related to the ABC suspension, the hydraulic suspension has a problem, and a fault code is stored in the ABC control module.
+If you notice an ABC warning message related to the ABC suspension on the dashboard, the hydraulic suspension has a problem, and a fault code is stored in the ABC control module.
 Do not drive with a red ABC warning light on.
 If you continue to drive, the ABC pump can get damaged, which is a costly repair.

 If the color is white or blue, the warning is not as critical, and in most cases, you can continue driving.
 If the ABC warning is red, it indicates a critical problem.
 The ABC system may turn off, or the vehicle may lower.
 A red ABC warning on the dashboard means it is unsafe to continue driving your Mercedes-Benz.
 If the warning is read, the vehicle height drops to an unacceptable level, and the instrument cluster will display a “Stop, Vehicle Too Low” warning.
 We recommend having the car towed instead of continuing to drive and ending up with expensive repairs or causing an accident.

 The ABC system may lock the sturts at the standard position if there is a critical error.
-Because there is no longer fluid circulation, the ride becomes bouncy or rough.
+The ride becomes bouncy or rough because there is no longer fluid circulation.

 Possible problems:

 The problem is likely due to a pressure drop if the ABC warning message only appears at startup and then turns off.
-The ABC warning may turn off as soon as pressure builds up and the suspension works properly.
+The ABC warning may turn off when pressure builds up and the suspension works properly.
 The warning message should turn off as well.

 Can not calibrate ABC suspension